jamessouth/knockout-demo/art.md

 ```
 <figcaption><a href="https://github.com/jamessouth/knockout-demo/blob/master/src/js/demo2.js">demo2.js</a></figcaption>

-I chose the Amarante Google font because it is about the most Art Nouveau-style font they have.
+The font here is the Amarante Google font, about the most Art Nouveau-style font they have.

 > **Tip:**  On Google fonts you can only search font names, but if you want to search for a certain *style* of font (or anything that appears in the font descriptions but not the names), search the GitHub repo!

 ##Demo 3

 ![Demo 3](https://raw.githubusercontent.com/jamessouth/knockout-demo/master/images/demo3.png)

-For Demo 3 I experimented with drawing spheres (adapted from here) and I think it turned out great.
+For Demo 3, I experimented with drawing spheres (adapted from [the MDN](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial/Applying_styles_and_colors#A_createRadialGradient_example)) and I think they turned out great.
 Just a little more complex than stripes but nothing too heavy.
 The font is Limelight, one of many Art Deco Google fonts.

 ```javascript
 //(partial) demo3.js - static methods omitted, see link to file below